WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 <a id="w4"></a>
 ### [W4](index.html#w4) Document management + reading + integration/assembly + HMI

-In this workflow, Causemos ingests, combines and enriches INDRA statements dataset and DART CDR dataset to create a new Knowledge Base dataset
+In this workflow, Causemos ingests, combines and enriches an INDRA statements dataset and a DART CDR dataset to create a new Knowledge Base dataset.

-#### Iniital setup
+#### Initial setup
 Ensure you have ElasticSearch setup and have the mappings properly as per [atlas](https://github.com/uncharted-causemos/atlas).

 Install mappings.